 It's hot in the hills.
-And with no signs of temperatures dropping, the risk of fire is rising right across moorland areas.
+And with the recent spell of dry weather, the risk of fire is rising right across moorland areas.
 How can you help prevent wildfires?

 The Fire Severity Index (FSI), provided by the Met Office, is the trigger for fire restrictions on Open Access land when conditions become exceptional.